DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

    using.
 Also Mini Clavier doesn't allow to change the harmonic phases.

- - Resynthesis creates multiple snapshots of a sound (called "timbre frames" on the Synclavier) in equal intervals that are played back in sequence, when a note is played.
+ - Resynthesis creates multiple snapshots of a sound (called "timbre frames" on the Synclavier) are played back in sequence, when a note is played.

-   On the Synclavier that sound file must be manually labelled to define the start and end of each timbre frame.
-The timbre frames can be of different lengths and do not have to be in direct succession.
-Gaps between the frames are allowed.
-The Harmonic Resynthesized for Mini Clavier, however, simplifies the process by automatically slicing the whole sound into equal-length frames.

  - Timbre frames are created in an offline process where the original sample is sliced up and FFT-analysed to determine the harmonic amplitudes of each frame.
    The result is an array of 16 amplitude levels--one for each harmonic--for each frame.

+   On the Synclavier the sound file must be manually labelled to define the start and end of each timbre frame.
+Harmonic Resynthesizes for Mini Clavier simplifies this  by automatically slicing the sound into equal-length frames.

-   On the Synclavier, timbre frames require twice the polyphony, because two synthesizer notes are needed to cross-fade from one frame to the next.
+-  On the Synclavier, timbre frames require twice the polyphony, because two synthesizer notes are needed to cross-fade from one frame to the next.
    Cross-fades can be linear or exponential and their start time and duration can be freely changed.
 Mini Clavier doesn't cross-fade but rather lets the amplitude levels glide from the previous value to the next.
-Again, this is less flexible but easier on the CPU and requires no manual editing.

  - Once a resynthesized sound is loaded back into Mini Clavier, it can be modified like any other sound, e.g. by applying frequency modulation or changing the (relative) amplitude of the harmonics.

-Es explained above, this is in no way an exact replica of what the Synclavier did.
+As explained above, this is in no way an exact replica of what the Synclavier did.
 But the idea should still come close.
 So, how does it sound?
-To be honest, quite lo-fi and uninteresting. :-) Maybe I should take the time to reimplement the Synclavier algorithm properly.
-Judging from the example Sounds in the [Analysis Results/](Analysis%20Results/) directory, there are some severe limitations:
+To be honest, quite lo-fi and uninteresting. :-) Maybe I _should_ take the time to reimplement the Synclavier algorithm proper.
+Judging from the example Sounds in [Analysis Results/](Analysis%20Results/), the results are mixed:

  - The algorithm uses only 16 harmonics with integer ratios.
 The resynthesized sounds therefore lack many high frequencies and sound more dull and overall lo-fi.
 The